 Abstract

 This contribution presents a method to improve merge list at tile boundaries when encoding inter picture with multiple tiles.
 The proposed method derives new temporal candidates from reference picture for each unavailable spatial merge candidate at tile boundaries.
 The new proposed candidates are appended at the end after the normally available candidates in the merge list.
 This proposed method states to help the merge list by making up for the unavailable spatial candidates at tile boundaries with new temporal candidates.
-BD-rate improvement of 0.05% and 0.06% is reported for LDB and LDP respectively with the proposed method when picture is encoded with four tiles.
+BD-rate improvement of 0.02% and 0.04% is reported for LDB and LDP respectively with the proposed method when picture is encoded with JEM2.0 using four tiles.
 It is asserted that the BD-rate improvement will further increase with the increase in the number of tiles used to encode the picture.

 Introduction